Indonesian president-elect Jokowi calls for unity after bitter election

 Though the KPU has been widely praised for the way it has conducted the vote, the Prabowo camp has alleged mass cheating in the ballot, enough, they say, to overturn Jokowi’s victory.

-Confusion over Prabowo’s position regarding the election count was enough to rattle Jakarta shares, which had been rising on expectations of a win by Jokowi who is seen as more investor friendly.
+Confusion over Prabowo’s position regarding the election count rattled Jakarta shares, which had been rising on expectations of a win by Jokowi who is seen as more investor friendly.

-At one stage the main index .JKSE was down two percent on worries that the increasingly shrill dispute could spill over into violence.
+At one stage the main index was down 2 percent on worries that the increasingly shrill dispute could spill over into violence.
 Prices later recovered.

-Stocks rose nearly 1 percent in early trading on Wednesday following the Jokowi win.

 There have been no reports of major unrest since the election.
-Hundreds of thousands of police and military personnel are on heightened alert across the vast archipelago, home to the world’s biggest Muslim population.
+Hundreds of thousands of police and military personnel are on heightened alert across the vast archipelago.

-Additional reporting by Dennys Kapa, Chris Nusatya, Fransiska Nangoy, Gayatri Suroyo, Fergus Jensen,; Nilufar Rizki, Wilda Asmarini, Yayat Surpiatna and Eveline Danubrata; Writing by Randy Fabi and Jonathan Thatcher; Editing by Mike Collett-White and Ron Popeski
+Additional reporting by Dennys Kapa, Chris Nusatya, Fransiska Nangoy, Gayatri Suroyo, Fergus Jensen, Nilufar Rizki, Wilda Asmarini, Yayat Surpiatna, Eveline Danubrata and David Brunnstrom; Writing by Randy Fabi and Jonathan Thatcher; Editing by Mike Collett-White and Mohammad Zargham